itmplatform/plugin-documentation/readme.md

 ## Basic concepts

-- You can access the plugin section in ITM Platform on the CONFIGURATION <i class="fa-solid fa-caret-right"></i> OTHER SETTINGS menu.
+- You can access the plugin section in ITM Platform on the CONFIGURATION <i class="fa-solid fa-caret-right"></i> CUSTOMIZATION menu.
 - You need a Full Access license to operate on existing global plugins and edit or create existing ones.
 - You can create and edit your own plugins in the "plugin editor" section, which will give you access to the plugin script.
 Notice that you can't edit global plugins.
 - A plugin script is a JSON file that follows a structure of instructions that will perform the functionality you need.